executablebooks/MyST-Parser/docs/using/benchmark.md

   [6]: http://ettext.taint.org/doc/

-To this end, Markdown's syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
+To this end, Markdown's syntax is comprised entirely of punctuation characters which have been carefully chosen so as to look like what they mean.
 E.g., asterisks around a word actually look like \*emphasis\*.
 Markdown lists look like, well, lists.
 Even blockquotes look like quoted passages of text, assuming you've ever